Connections

 Docker RegistryProvide a docker token with the scope read_api

-GitHubProvide GitHub Classic API token with read permissions: repo, read:org, read:user.
+GitHubProvide GitHub classic API token with read permissions: repo, read:org, read:user.
+For fetching Copilot data the token should belong to an organization owner.

 GitHub EnterpriseProvide GitHub API token with read permissions: repo, read:packages, read:org, read:discussion, read:user, user:email, read:enterprise